 From Port Hardy on the northern tip of Vancouver Island to the extreme west coast conditions of Ucluelet and Tofino, you will find ocean, rain, rushing rivers, sunshine, dense rainforest, snow – even glaciers!
 The island has it all.
 Along with such a diverse landscape comes a broad range of road and maintenance issues.
-It’s National Road Safety Week: let’s take a closer look at the ways one of our maintenance contractors help to keep our highways safe for the motorists who travel on them.
+Let’s take a closer look at the ways our maintenance contractors help to keep our highways safe for the motorists who travel on them.

-Winter might be over, but when Old Man Winter hits the island, driving conditions here are among the toughest in the province because the snowfall is heavy and wet.
+When Old Man Winter hits the island, driving conditions here are among the toughest in the province because the snowfall is heavy and wet.
+They also vary greatly, based on elevation, like on the road to Mount Washington Ski Resort.
 This makes road maintenance challenging at the best of times.
-If you have visited our YouTube channel, you have probably seen our video “Say Hello to the Tow Plow“, which now has almost a half a million views!
+If you have visited our YouTube channel, you have probably seen our video “Say Hello to the Tow Plow“, which now has more than two million views!
 This special piece of equipment is actually two plows in one and allows one truck and operator to do the equivalent of two passes in a single trip.
 This means winter roads are cleared twice as fast – a real bonus when you have a lot of ground to cover.

 So if you live on Vancouver Island, or you are visiting and see a maintenance contractor hard at work on those island roads, say hello!

 Page 1 of 23 comments on “Understanding Highway Maintenance on Vancouver Island”

 There is much tree debri on 19a between Buckley bay and courtenay, I had to pull a large branch off hwy 19a just north of the pull out of Garvin Rd, it looks like numerous trees have either broken or have been cut, on the ocean side and are blowing onto the hwy, is there a plan to clean this stretch up??